catisf/Project-1-Group-2/README.md

 - spotipy `pip install spotipy`

 ### Get Spotify credentials
-On [Spotify's Web API](https://developer.spotify.com/documentation/web-api) click on 'Getting started' and follow the instructions on the page to get your 'client_id' and 'client_secret'.
+Then you will need to get your Spotify credentials.
+On the [Spotify's Web API](https://developer.spotify.com/documentation/web-api) click on 'Getting started' and follow the instructions on the page to get your 'client_id' and 'client_secret'.

 > [!IMPORTANT]
 > You need to have a Spotify account in order to request your credentials.